mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

  We usually fetch secrets through external secret managers like AWS Secrets Manager The operator syncs the external secrets into Kubernetes Secrets, which my pods consume via environment variables or mounted volumes.
 In EKS, I often use IRSA so pods can securely fetch secrets directly without hardcoding credentials.”

+## How does Service discovery work in Kubernetes?
+Kubernetes uses DNS to map Service names to stable IPs
  ## How are you going to fetch it from the application?

  The application fetches secrets through environment variables or mounted files from Kubernetes Secrets, which are synced from external secret managers if needed.